 But what should you do if you don’t have any money to spend on traveling?
 And you wanna see Europe in a completely adventurous way?

-Sharing economy travel websites
+Sharing travel hospitality community websites

-Couchsurfing is the most popular sharing economy travel network for hosting and getting hosted by strangers.
+Couchsurfing is the most popular sharing travel hospitality community network for hosting and getting hosted by strangers.
 The best way to start using it is to open a profile and host someone yourself.
 Get reviews.
 Upload your current pictures to your profile.
 Send more detailed requests and tell your future host why you would like him/her to host you, what you have in common etc.

 Do it the right way, and you’ll have a free place to stay in every destination of your adventure.
 Make a good plan and send requests to your hosts some time ahead of the date you were planning to start traveling.

 Important: Couchsurfing is not longer free.
 “As of May 14, 2020, we are asking for member contributions of $2.39 per month, or $14.29 per year if paid upfront, to keep Couchsurfing alive.
 This member contribution is required to access the Couchsurfing website and mobile applications.”
 Find out more here

 Trustroots has a very cool Tribes option – where you’ll find likeminded Trustroots members – guys who are into hitchhiking, vegans and vegeterians, nomads, musicians, punks, hackers, cyclists…

 BeWelcome – a non-profit, open source network, exclusively run by members in a transparent and democratic way. .

 Don’t forget to pack your tent and sleeping bag.
 If you’re traveling during the summer season, you’ll find so many places along the way to pitch a tent and in some countries, like Sweden, wild camping is actually legal.
 “Do not disturb, do not destroy” – a unique freedom of access to Sweden’s countryside and wild places.
 Learn more about “Allmansrätten” in Sweden but also similar laws in other European countries here